mariagrizelda/bambangshop-receiver/README.md

 ## Mandatory Checklists (Subscriber)
 -   [ ] Clone https://gitlab.com/ichlaffterlalu/bambangshop-receiver to a new repository.
 -   **STAGE 1: Implement models and repositories**
-    -   [ ] Commit: `Create Notification model struct.`
+    -   [x] Commit: `Create Notification model struct.`
-    -   [ ] Commit: `Create SubscriberRequest model struct.`
+    -   [x] Commit: `Create SubscriberRequest model struct.`
-    -   [ ] Commit: `Create Notification database and Notification repository struct skeleton.`
+    -   [x] Commit: `Create Notification database and Notification repository struct skeleton.`
-    -   [ ] Commit: `Implement add function in Notification repository.`
+    -   [x] Commit: `Implement add function in Notification repository.`
-    -   [ ] Commit: `Implement list_all_as_string function in Notification repository.`
+    -   [x] Commit: `Implement list_all_as_string function in Notification repository.`
-    -   [ ] Write answers of your learning module's "Reflection Subscriber-1" questions in this README.
+    -   [x] Write answers of your learning module's "Reflection Subscriber-1" questions in this README.
 -   **STAGE 3: Implement services and controllers**
-    -   [ ] Commit: `Create Notification service struct skeleton.`
+    -   [x] Commit: `Create Notification service struct skeleton.`
-    -   [ ] Commit: `Implement subscribe function in Notification service.`
+    -   [x] Commit: `Implement subscribe function in Notification service.`
-    -   [ ] Commit: `Implement subscribe function in Notification controller.`
+    -   [x] Commit: `Implement subscribe function in Notification controller.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification service.`
+    -   [x] Commit: `Implement unsubscribe function in Notification service.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification controller.`
+    -   [x] Commit: `Implement unsubscribe function in Notification controller.`
-    -   [ ] Commit: `Implement receive_notification function in Notification service.`
+    -   [x] Commit: `Implement receive_notification function in Notification service.`
-    -   [ ] Commit: `Implement receive function in Notification controller.`
+    -   [x] Commit: `Implement receive function in Notification controller.`
-    -   [ ] Commit: `Implement list_messages function in Notification service.`
+    -   [x] Commit: `Implement list_messages function in Notification service.`
-    -   [ ] Commit: `Implement list function in Notification controller.`
+    -   [x] Commit: `Implement list function in Notification controller.`
-    -   [ ] Write answers of your learning module's "Reflection Subscriber-2" questions in this README.
+    -   [x] Write answers of your learning module's "Reflection Subscriber-2" questions in this README.

 ## Your Reflections
 This is the place for you to write reflections:

 ### Mandatory (Subscriber) Reflections

-#### Reflection Subscriber-1
+####Reflection Subscriber-1

+1. Why is RwLock preferred over Mutex for a Vec of Notifications? — RwLock is favored because it allows multiple threads to read notifications concurrently while ensuring exclusive access during writes.
+This setup is optimal for scenarios with frequent reads and fewer writes.
+While Mutex could also serve, it might not handle high-read scenarios as efficiently since it locks out all other accesses, including reads, during writes.

+2. Why does Rust restrict mutating static variables via static functions? — Rust prioritizes thread safety, and permitting mutable static variables could lead to data races, a significant concern.
+Mutable statics also conflict with Rust's strict ownership and borrowing principles, as they are globally accessible and modifiable from any part of the program.
+Moreover, static variables are designed to be initialized once in a predictable manner, crucial for concurrent environments.

-#### Reflection Subscriber-2
+####Reflection Subscriber-2

+1. Exploring beyond the tutorial: I delved into src/lib.rs beyond the tutorial's scope.
+Essentially, the code prepares our application to communicate with the web using an HTTP client.
+It handles loading settings from default sources and environment variables.
+Additionally, it manages errors effectively, providing understandable feedback to users.

+2. How does the observer pattern facilitate adding more subscribers? — Without the observer pattern, handling duplicates would be cumbersome.
+This pattern allows us to easily create copies of the receiving application, simplifying the process of adding more subscribers.

+3. About self-made tests: Indeed, they are beneficial.
+Generating fake test data proves useful when avoiding hard-coding dummy data.
+It enables assessing the implementation's correctness and ensures that the use case aligns with expectations.